 Degree days, cooling (65° base) = 1000

-Climate zone = 14b
+Climate zone = 5

+Interior Design Temperatures: Maximum of 72° (22° C) for heating and minimum of 75° (24°C) for cooling.

 Use of these standard conditions for compliance determination does not relieve the designer of responsibility to size equipment correctly.
 The agency or designer may chose to use actual, historical weather data for the intended building site rather than these standard values.